sarahYasin/CG-Animation-and-Transformations/README.md

 # CG-Animation-and-Transformations

-an exercise in computer graphics course at HUJI 2021
+an exercise in computer graphics course at HUJI 2021 about animation, homogeneous coordinates and 3D transformations.

 partner: amro asali

 characterAnimator.cs draw and animate a 3D character on screen using BVH files